SeaRuxTheHuman/The-Shitty-CC-Writer-Program/README.md

-# a-Terrible-CC-Writer-Program
+# The-Shitty-CC-Writer-Program
-### A Shitty CC Writing At Its Finest
+### Shit ComputerCraft Page Writing At Its Finest!

 ---
 Welcome to my the gihub page for my horibly coded, bug riddled & just generally crappy writing program that i made because I was bored.